 Seems like the problem is contrived?
 The PVS-Studio team wrote a funny (or disappointing) article "The Evil within the Comparison Functions".
 It cites a lot of similar bugs found in projects such as Chromium, MongoDB, Qt, FreeBSD, Unreal Engine 4, GDB, GCC and others.
 Well, unfortunately, it actually feels like crying.

 Ok, let's move on to the last example.
 PVS-Studio creators monitor the main trends of the C++ language development and make diagnostics for new, recently non-existent patterns of errors.
-For instance, the analyzer will detect the iterator invalidation in the for range-based loop.
+For instance, the analyzer will detect the iterator invalidation the for a range-based loop.
 A real example from the ClickHouse project:

 using Strings = std::vector<std::string>;